 - Chill then serve - Chill for at least 30 minutes before serving.

-Hint: If you are making this with our Parmesan Truffle Fries, Wagyu Burger, or Roasted Asparagus with Parmesan, mix the ingredients for the aioli first, then refrigerate it while you are cooking the other dish(es).
+Hint: If you are making this with our Parmesan Truffle Fries or Wagyu Burger, mix the ingredients for the aioli first, then refrigerate it while you are cooking the other dish(es).

 What to Serve with Wasabi Aioli